-$$\pi{i,t} = \pi_t^ + e{i,t}$$ (1)
+$$\pi{i,t} = \pi_t^ + e{i,t} \tag{1}$$

 We can think of monthly or quarterly headline inflation, π{CPI} as being one of the candidate measures of underlying inflation and also represented in this way.
-The idiosyncratic term for any candidate measure should have an expected value close to zero, and the variance of this term will be inversely related to the usefulness of the measure.
+The idiosyncratic term for any candidate measure should have an expected value close to zero, and the usefulness of the measure will be inversely related to the variance of the idiosyncratic component.

-Based on this framework, there are several criteria we could use to assess different candidate measures of underlying inflation.5 First, if the true level of underlying inflation is likely to be fairly persistent and to evolve only slowly based on variables such as inflation expectations and the output gap, we would expect a good measure of underlying inflation to also be relatively smooth.
-Thus, a volatile measure is unlikely to be a good estimate of underlying inflation.
+Based on this framework, there are several criteria we could use to assess different candidate measures of underlying inflation.5 First, if the true level of unobservable underlying inflation is expected to be fairly persistent and to evolve only slowly based on variables such as inflation expectations and the output gap, we would expect a good measure of underlying inflation to be relatively smooth.
+Alternatively, a volatile measure is unlikely to be a good estimate of underlying inflation.
 Hence, we might consider the size of month-to-month or quarter-to-quarter changes in short-horizon inflation rates as a simple measure of how much noise there is in a particular proxy for underlying inflation.6 We implement this in Section 5.1.